New Zealand swan: Synonymy

 By the 1950s, Forbes's type material was considered lost, so Oliver in 1955 declared C. sumnerensis a nomen nudum, and redescribed the species, using fossil bones from the Chatham Islands, as Cygnus chathamensis.
 A few years later, Forbes's specimens were rediscovered, and C. chathamensis became a junior synonym of C. sumnerensis.
 In 1998, Worthy compared a large collection of C. sumnerensis from Marfells Beach near Lake Grassmere with Australian swan bones, but could not find any marked differences in size or proportion.
 The species was thenceforth considered to be a population of the black swan that had colonised New Zealand in prehistoric times and been exterminated by early Māori settlers, and all New Zealand subfossil swan bones were assigned to C. atratus.

 Revival of species name

-Recovery of ancient DNA from 39 fossil bones in museums allowed the relationship between New Zealand and Australian swans to be re-examined, and it turned out the mainland New Zealand and Chatham Island populations formed a distinct group, separated from Australian birds by perhaps 1–2 million years.
-They proved sufficiently different from Cygnus atratus to be designated a separate and genetically distinct species, and the name C. sumnerensis was revived, with two separate subspecies (C. s. sumnerensis and C. s. chathamensis) for the mainland and Chatham birds.
+Recovery of ancient DNA from 39 fossil bones in museums allowed the relationship between New Zealand and Australian swans to be re-examined, and it turned out the mainland New Zealand and Chatham Islands populations formed a distinct group, separated from the Australian birds by perhaps 1–2 million years.
+They proved sufficiently different from Cygnus atratus to be designated a separate and genetically distinct species, and the name C. sumnerensis was revived, with two separate subspecies (C. s. sumnerensis and C. s. chathamensis) for the mainland New Zealand and Chatham Islands birds, respectively.
 The researchers chose the Moriori name poūwa for the species, from a legend of a large bird that lived in Te Whanga lagoon on Chatham Island, and whose bones could still be found in the sand dunes.